Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 As we noticed in the previous post, the GameBoy works at 5V whereas the STM32F4 works at 3.3V.
 We saw that most of the GPIOs of the STM32F4 are 5V tolerant, but they still output 3.3V, so we need to make sure that the GameBoy will detect the high levels properly.
-Luckily for us, the GameBoy works at TTL level [source](http://friedtj.free.fr/gb_eng.pdf).
+Luckily for us, the GameBoy works at TTL level:
+[source](http://friedtj.free.fr/gb_eng.pdf).
 This means that a 3.3V signal will be read as a logic 1 by the GameBoy.